simmi30/lnd1/docs/grpc/javascript.md

 ## Conclusion

-With the above, you should have all the `lnd` related `gRPC` dependencies installed locally in your project.
+With the above, you should have all the `broln` related `gRPC` dependencies installed locally in your project.
 In order to get up to speed with `protofbuf` usage from Javascript, see [this official `protobuf` reference for Javascript](https://developers.google.com/protocol-buffers/docs/reference/javascript-generated).